sfaist/docs/api-reference/extract.md

 ```

 Parameters:
 - `query`: The search term or identifier for the products.
-Use `&ast;` as the search string to return all documents.
+Use `*` as the search string to return all documents.
 This is typically useful when used in conjunction with searchOptions like filter_by.
 - `type`: The type of query (Link, Text, GTIN, or ImageLink).
 - `searchOptions`: An object containing additional search options, see [`search`](./search).

-For example, to return all documents that match a filter, use: query: `&ast;` with searchOptions: `{filter_by: "Brand:Zara"}`.
+For example, to return all documents that match a filter, use: `query: *` with searchOptions: `{filter_by: "Brand:Zara"}`.
 To exclude words in your query explicitly, prefix the word with the - operator, e.g. q: 'electric car -tesla'.

 #### Example: